ohager/signumfs/README.md

 A simple on-chain file storage solution for the best [unknown blockchain platform](https://signum.network).

----

-## STILL WORK IN PROGRESS - not available yet

----

 ## Motivation

 The Signum blockchain is capable of storing arbitrary data on-chain.
 Each transaction can carry up to 1000 bytes of data.